oncalladvisors/octobercms-nginx-docker/pluginsThemes/Readme.md

 # How to use

-In this folder you should place your customized themes and plugins folder.
+In this folder you should place your customized themes and plugins folders.

 The docker-compose file will mount a volume for each folder in here into the folder in the october src folder.
 This allows for quicker changes being reflected without have to restart the server.